 What is Hadoop?

-Hadoop is defined as a software utility that uses a network of many computers to solve the problem involving huge amount of computation and data, these data can be structured or unstructured and hence it provides more flexibility for collecting, processing, analysing and managing data.
+Hadoop is defined as a software utility that uses a network of many computers to solve problems involving a huge amount of computation and data, these data can be structured or unstructured, and hence it provides more flexibility for collecting, processing, analysing, and managing data.
 It has an open-source distributed framework for the distributed storage, managing, and processing of the big data application in scalable clusters of computer servers.

 Applications of Hadoop

-Suppose you have created a website, want to know about visitors’ details.
+Suppose you have created a website and want to know about visitors’ details.
 Hadoop will capture a massive amount of data about this.
-It will give information about the location of the visitor, which page visitor visited first and most, how much time spent on the website and on which page, how many times a visitor has visited page, what visitor like most about.
-This will provide predictive analysis of visitors’ interest, website performance will predict what would be users interest.
+It will give information about the visitor’s location, which page visitors visited first and most, how much time spent on the website and on which page, how many times a visitor has visited the page, and what visitors like most.
+This will provide a predictive analysis of visitors’ interests.
+Website performance will predict what would be users’ interests.
 Hadoop accepts data in multiple formats from multiple sources.
 Apache HIVE will be used to process millions of data.

-When we buy products from an e-commerce website.
-The website will track the location of the user, predict customer purchases using smartphones, tablets.
+When we buy products from an e-commerce website, the website will track the user’s location and predict customer purchases using smartphones and tablets.
 Hadoop cluster will help to figure out business in geo-location.
 This will help the industries to show the business graph in each area (positive or negative).

-Retailers will use data of customers which is present in the structured and unstructured format, to understand, analyze the data.
+Retailers will use the data of customers, which is present in the structured and unstructured format, to understand and analyze the data.
 This will help a user to understand customer requirements and serve them with better benefits and improved services.

-Financial Industry and Financial companies will assess the financial risk, market value and build the model which will give customers and industry better results in terms of investment like the stock market, FD, etc. Understand the trading algorithm.
+Financial Industry and Financial companies will assess the financial risk and market value and build the model which will give customers and the industry better results in terms of investment like the stock market, FD, etc. Understand the trading algorithm.
 Hadoop will run the build model.

 Hadoop can store large amounts of data.
 Medical data is present in an unstructured format.
 This will help the doctor for a better diagnosis.
-Hadoop will store a patient medical history of more than 1 year, will analyze symptoms of the disease.
+Hadoop will store a patient medical history for more than one year and will analyze symptoms of the disease.

-We are in the era of the ’20s, every single person is connected digitally.
-Information is reached to the user over mobile phones or laptops and people get aware of every single detail about news, products, etc. Hadoop will store massively online generated data, store, analyze and provide the result to the digital marketing companies.
+We are in the era of the 20s, and every single person is connected digitally.
+Information is reached to the user over mobile phones or laptops, and people get aware of every single detail about news, products, etc. Hadoop will store massively online generated data, store, analyze and provide the result to digital marketing companies.

 Features of Hadoop

-1. Cost-effective: Hadoop does not require any specialized or effective hardware to implement it.
-It can be implemented on simple hardware which is known as community hardware.
+1. Cost-effective: Hadoop does not require specialized or effective hardware to implement it.
+It can be implemented on simple hardware, which is community hardware.

-2. The large cluster of nodes: A cluster can be made up of 100’s or 1000’s of nodes.
-The benefit of having a large cluster is, it offers more computing power and a huge storage system to the clients.
+2. Large cluster of nodes: A cluster can consist of hundreds or thousands of nodes.
+The benefit of having a large cluster is that it offers more computing power and a huge storage system to the clients.

-3. Parallel processing: Data can be processed simultaneously across all the clusters and this process will save a lot of time.
+3. Parallel processing: Data can be processed simultaneously across all the clusters, saving a lot of time.
 The traditional system was not able to do this task.

 4. Distributed data: Hadoop framework takes care of splitting and distributing the data across all the nodes within a cluster.
 It replicates data over all the clusters.
 The replication factor is 3.

-5. Automatic failover management: Suppose if any of the nodes within a cluster fails, the Hadoop framework will replace the failure machine with a new machine.
+5. Automatic failover management: If any of the cluster nodes fails, the Hadoop framework will replace the failure machine with a new one.
 Replication settings of the old machine are shifted to the new machine automatically.
 Admin does not need to worry about it.

-6. Data locality optimization: Suppose the programmer needs data of node from a database which is located at a different location, the programmer will send a byte of code to the database.
+6. Data locality optimization: Suppose the programmer needs node data from a database located at a different location.
+The programmer will send a byte of code to the database.
 It will save bandwidth and time.

 7. Heterogeneous cluster: It has a different node supporting different machines with different versions.
-IBM machine is supporting Red hat Linux.
+For example, an IBM machine supports Red hat Linux.

 8. Scalability: Adding or removing nodes and adding or removing hardware components to or from the cluster.
-We can perform this task without disturbing cluster operation.
-RAM or Hard Drive can be added or remove from the cluster.
+We can perform this task without disturbing cluster operations.
+For example, RAM or Hard Drive can be added or removed from the cluster.

 Advantages of Hadoop

-- Hadoop can handle large data volume and able to scale the data based on the requirement of the data.
+- Hadoop can handle large data volumes and scale the data based on requirements.
 Now a day’s data is present in 1 to 100 tera-bytes.

-- It will scale a huge volume of data without having many challenges Let’s take an example of Facebook – millions of people are connecting, sharing thoughts, comments, etc. It can handle software and hardware failure smoothly.
+- It will scale a huge volume of data without having many challenges.
+Let’s take the example of Facebook – millions of people connect, share thoughts, comments, etc. Moreover, it can handle software and hardware failure smoothly.

-- If one system fails data will not be lost or no loss of information because the replication factor is 3, Data is copied 3 times and Hadoop will move data from one system to another.
-It can handle various types of data like structured, unstructured or semi-structured.
+- If one system fails, data will not be lost, or no loss of information because the replication factor is 3.
+Data is copied three times, and Hadoop will move data from one system to another.
+It can handle various data types like structured, unstructured, or semi-structured.

-- The cost of implementing Hadoop with the bigdata project is low because companies purchase storage and processing services from cloud service providers because the cost of per-byte storage is low.
+- The cost of implementing Hadoop with the big data project is low because companies purchase storage and processing services from cloud service providers.
+After all, the cost of per-byte storage is low.

-- It provides flexibility while generating value from the data like structured and unstructured.
-We can derive valuable data from data sources like social media, entertainment channels, shopping websites.
+- It provides flexibility while generating value from the data structured and unstructured.
+For example, we can derive valuable data from data sources like social media, entertainment channels, and shopping websites.

-- Hadoop can process data with CSV files, XML files, etc. Data is processed parallelly in the distribution environment, we can map the data when it is located on the cluster.
-Server and data are located at the same location so processing of data is faster.
+- Hadoop can process data with CSV files, XML files, etc. Data is processed parallelly in the distribution environment.
+Therefore, we can map the data when it is located on the cluster.
+The server and data are located at the same location, so data processing is faster.

-- If we have a huge set of unstructured data, we can proceed terabytes of data within a minute.
-Developers can code for Hadoop using different programming languages like python, C, C++.
+- If we have a huge unstructured data set, we can proceed with terabytes of data within a minute.
+Developers can code for Hadoop using different programming languages like python, C, and C++.
 It is an open-source technology.
 Source code is easily available online.
-If data gets increasing day by day, we can add nodes to the cluster.
+If data increases daily, we can add nodes to the cluster.
 We don’t need to add more clusters.
-Every node performs its job by using its own resources.
+Every node performs its job by using its resources.

-This is a guide to What is Hadoop?.
-Here we discuss the Application of Hadoop, and Features along with the Advantages.
+This is a guide to What is Hadoop?
+Here we discuss the application of Hadoop, its features, and its advantages.
 You can also go through our other suggested articles to learn more–